star-history/star-history/public/blog/assets/proton.md

 ---

-# Proton: A streaming SQL analytical engine which connects to historical data processing in one single binary

 > Thinking, Fast and Slow is a 2011 popular science book by psychologist Daniel Kahneman.
 The book's main thesis is a differentiation between two modes of thought: "System 1" is fast, instinctive and emotional; "System 2" is slower, more deliberative, and more logical.
 >
 > – https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow